 You can also cross Sydney Harbour by ferry from Circular Quay to Milsons Point ferry wharf, located opposite Luna Park and the North Sydney Olympic Pool.

-Or, if you’re feeling more adventurous, you can also walk across the Harbour Bridge from the city and enjoy the views along the way.
+Or, if you’re feeling a bit more adventurous, you can also walk across the Harbour Bridge from the city and enjoy the views along the way.

 Lavender Bay and Milsons Point Circuit Walk